Online Courses and Classes in Facilities Management

 Online courses in facilities management are geared toward facility managers, facility planners, architectural technicians, service consultants, engineers and other professionals working in the field.
 These courses are usually part of a degree or certificate program.
 This article describes some of the options available to online students.

 Courses in facilities management cover the construction, operation, maintenance and administration of residential and commercial properties, schools, hospitals and government buildings.
-Online courses are available for working professionals that often lead to a certificate or master's degree in facility management, green energy management or similar area.
+Online courses are available for working professionals, often leading to a certificate or master's degree in facility management, green energy management or similar area.

 List of Online Courses